HFU-GMB-CODE3/Lecture/content/day_02_rendering_pipe/_index.md

 ## Insights

-- It took 90 minutes to implement the first demo.
+- It took 90 minutes to implement the first [demo](files/CODE3-01-HelloWorld.pdf)
+- Also the second [demo](files/CODE3-02-Hello3D.pdf) took about 90 minutes to implement and before that the theory was explained along the [Following the Rendering Pipeline](files/CODE3-03-RenderingPipeline.pdf) slides.